dhrunlauwers/teaching-challenge/lesson-material/introduction.md

 Data preparation is not just a first step, but must be repeated many times over the course of analysis as new problems come to light or new data is collected.

-For some general guidelines on what clean data really means, check out the referenes section below.

 ![](./images/real-data.jpg)

+## What is clean data?

+> Happy families are all alike; every unhappy family is unhappy in its own way <br>
+\- Leo Tolstoy

+There is no easy to follow set of rules when it comes to cleaning data because it usually depends on what you intend to do with the data.
+However, there are some general guidelines we can learn from:
+1. Data should be stored in a structured format, with labeled rows and columns
+2. Each row in the dataset represents and observation (a person, an object, an event)
+3. Each column describes a characteristic of the observation (a person's height or name)
+4. Each type of observation is stored in a separate table (don't mix people with objects)

+For more details on what clean data really means, check out the paper on Tidy Data in referenes section below.

 ## What is Pandas?